pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 - A git worktree consists of the files we work on
 - A repo can have any number of worktrees (even zero)
+- Two different branches can be checked out in two different worktrees (in different folders)
 - A branch can only be checked out once for every repo
-- Two different branches can be checked out in two different worktrees